serokell/blog-posts/existential-vs-universal-quantification/article.md

 A common extension that needs `ExplicitForAll` is [`ScopedTypeVariables`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/exts/scoped_type_variables.html#).

-The code below may seem reasonable, but it will not compile:
+The code below may seem reasonable, but it will not compile.

 ```haskell
 example :: a -> [a] -> [a]